mattbrictson/rails-starter/README.md

 2. Run `rbenv install 2.0.0-p195` (this will take several minutes).
 3. Optional: make 2.0.0-p195 your default ruby by running `rbenv global 2.0.0-p195`.

+### Install Qt

+This starter uses the [capybara-webkit][] gem, which requires the Qt libraries (version 4.8 or higher).
+These libraries aren't installed out of the box on most systems, including Mac OS X.

+To install the Qt libraries, [follow these instructions][qt-instructions].
+Homebrew is the easiest option on the Mac.

 ### Create a Rails project from the template

 1. Download and extract the [tarball of the 55minutes/rails-starter repository][tarball]; this will be the start of your new Rails project.